 Wondering if getting pregnant on your period is possible?
 Likely?

 Many people don’t think that it can occur, but think twice!
-A woman I recently talked to knew for sure that she and her spouse had sex only once and during her period.
+A woman I recently talked to knew for sure that she and her spouse made love only once and during her period.
 She recently gave birth to their fourth child…

 So how can this happen?
 We explain it all here.